frontenddogma/web-development-glossary/manuscript/n.md

 Non-Disclosure Agreement
 : A legal contract between at least two parties that outlines confidential material, knowledge, or information that the parties wish to share with one another for certain purposes, but wish to restrict access to.
 Doctor-patient confidentiality (physician-patient privilege), attorney-client privilege, priest-penitent privilege, bank-client confidentiality, and kickback agreements are examples, often not enshrined in a written contract between the parties.&nbsp;[†](#w-nda)

+NonVisual Desktop Access
+: A screen reader for Microsoft Windows.
+Work on NonVisual Desktop Access was started in 2006 by Michael Curran.&nbsp;[†](#w-nvda) ℹ︎&nbsp;[nvaccess.org](https://www.nvaccess.org/)

 Noob
 : → Newbie